Joint Spatio-Textual Reasoning for Answering Tourism Questions: Experiments

-{\bf Qualitative Study:} We randomly selected $150$ QA pairs with location-mentions from the test-set, to conduct a qualitative error analysis\footnote{ See Appendix} of Spatio-textual $\crq$.
+We randomly selected $150$ QA pairs with location-mentions from the test-set, to conduct a qualitative error analysis of Spatio-textual $\crq$ (Table \ref{tab:main-error-table}).
 We find that nearly 37\% of the errors can be traced to the textual-reasoner, 22\% of the errors were due to a `near' constraint not being satisfied, while about 13\% of the errors were due to the model reasoning on distractor-locations.
 Lastly 8\% of the errors were due to errors made by the location-tagger and incorrect geo-spatial data.

 {\bf Effect of Candidate Search Space:}

 Past work \cite{TourQue} has improved overall task performance by employing a neural IR method to reduce the search space \cite{DUET2}, and then using the $\crq$ textual-reasoner to re-rank only the top 30 selected candidates (pipeline referred to as $\csr$).
 In line with their work, we create a spatio-textual counterpart to $\csr$, by using spatio-textual reasoning in re-rank step.
 We find that this final model results in a $1$ pt (Acc@3) improvement overall (see Table \ref{tab:csr-loc-results}), and a $1.5$ pt improvement on location questions (Acc@3), establishing a new state of the art on the task.
 We note that, because the IR selector is incapable of spatial-reasoning, it possibly reduces the gains made by the spatio-textual re-ranking.
 An interesting direction of future work could be to augment general purpose neural IR methods with such spatial-reasoning.